 For over sixty years we have been witnessing the advent of computers, tablets and smart phones and their convergence with the mass media, GPS, mobile, etc. This is called media concentration, which has demonstrated its ability to generate a lot of profit, and offers a business model that is consistent.

 This model meets the needs of traditional media (see below).
 It was supposed to create a large amount of profits, which might have happened had the mobile phenomenon not occurred so early.
 It required huge investments by telcos and cable companies, some of which has not yet been fully recovered to date (hence the conservatism of these promoters) :

 The proliferation of content

 Today we are witnessing the beginning of an explosion of content and applications of all kinds with the arrival of new players, including aggregators.
-This is even more true now that anyone can mediate messages and broadcast them as they wish without even using a keyboard.
+This explosion is accelerating because anyone can mediate messages and broadcast them as they wish without even using a keyboard.